 Lisa Seaman Boulder Artist

 I’ve retired from my high-tech career as a User Experience Researcher where I worked to make company websites easy to use for customers.
 In college I majored in geology.
 I didn’t consider myself an artsy kid, more of a sporty kid, but looking back, I’ve always liked to make things.
-As a child, I loved making Barbie houses and props out of shoe boxes.
+As a child, I loved building forts out of pillows, boxes, or snow.
 And through the years, I’ve done pottery, knitting, crochet, photography, watercolor, and now acrylic painting.
 I’ve taken art classes from many teachers, both in person and online, and I’m always continuing my education and trying new things.

 Painting has opened my eyes to the world around me.
 I see colors, shadows, clouds, plants, landscapes, and especially pets’ eyes in new ways.
-This brings me joy and even more curiosity.
-Ooh, I want to paint this, too!
-And what will it look like?!
+In my painting practice, I’m motivated by curiosity.
+Ooh, I want to paint this, and what will it look like?!
 I have to paint it to find out!

-I’m a juried Artist Member of Open Studios in Boulder county, and I’m a member of the Boulder Art Association.
+I’m a juried Artist Member of Open Studios in Boulder county, and I’m a an artist member of the Boulder Art Association and NoBo Art District.

 I paint out of my home studio in Boulder, Colorado.
-Contact me if you’d like to visit.
+Contact me if you’d like to visit my home studio and gallery.